Spoonail-Iroiro/maginai/INSTALL_en.md

 ![browser-dev-console](docassets/browser-dev-console.png)

-### (Both DLSite Ver. and Steam Ver.)
-Set Envvar to Open Developer Console When Game.exe is Launched
+### (Both DLSite Version and Steam Version) Set Envvar to Open Developer Console When Game.exe is Launched

-As running CoAW on a browser is not supported in the Steam ver., you should open the developer console with Game.exe.
+As running CoAW on a browser is not supported in the Steam version, you should open the developer console with Game.exe.
-This method is also available for the DLSite ver.
+This method is also available for the DLSite version

 To open the developer console, set the environment variable `WEBVIEW2_ADDITIONAL_BROWSER_ARGUMENTS` to `--auto-open-devtools-for-tabs` and launch Game.exe.